soncojmk/collanote/doc/plugins.md

 # Plugins
-Etherpad allows you to extend its functionality with plugins.
-A plugin registers hooks (functions) for certain events (thus certain features) in Etherpad-lite to execute its own functionality based on these events.
+Collanote allows you to extend its functionality with plugins.
+A plugin registers hooks (functions) for certain events (thus certain features) in Collanote-lite to execute its own functionality based on these events.

 Publicly available plugins can be found in the npm registry (see <http://npmjs.org>).
-Etherpad-lite's naming convention for plugins is to prefix your plugins with `ep_`.
+Collanote-lite's naming convention for plugins is to prefix your plugins with `ep_`.
 So, e.g. it's `ep_flubberworms`.
 Thus you can install plugins from npm, using `npm install ep_flubberworm` in etherpad-lite's root directory.

-You can also browse to `http://yourEtherpadInstan.ce/admin/plugins`, which will list all installed plugins  and those available on npm.
+You can also browse to `http://yourCollanoteInstan.ce/admin/plugins`, which will list all installed plugins  and those available on npm.
 It even provides functionality to search through all available plugins.

 ## Folder structure
 A basic plugin usually has the following folder structure: